From applying for an e-Visa to extending your stay, here's what you need to know about entry requirements for India.

-With its dense tapestry of cultures and landscapes, India feels like dozens of countries rolled into one, but a single visa will cover you for travel across more than 3 million sq km (more than a million sq miles) of territory, taking in everything from steamy jungles to the high passes of the Himalayas.
+With its dense tapestry of cultures and landscapes, India feels like dozens of countries rolled into one, but a single visa will cover you for travel across more than 3 million sq km (1.2 million sq miles) of territory, taking in everything from steamy jungles and sacred cities to palm-shaded beaches and the high passes of the Himalayas.

-Every Indian state is as large and diverse as a nation, so take your time navigating this enormous and fascinating country.
-The good news is that visas are easy to obtain and allow plenty of time for exploring.
+Every Indian state is as large and diverse as a nation, so it pays to take your time navigating this enormous and fascinating country.
+The good news is that visas are easy to obtain and the permitted length of stay allows plenty of time for exploring.

 Here’s everything you need to know about visa requirements for India, from the application process for e-Visas to overland travel and extending your stay.